º º º

 "Ah—" The vampire collapsed behind the counter, scrabbling the floor in the prone, "Leave me alone, pl-please don't ta-take me-mehh."

 Stormy red eyes narrowed on him.
 "You're done."
 Only the movement of white fangs wavered in the dark.
 Her fists locked on his shirt and dragged him to the door.
-"You can't play anymore, stay outside."
+"You can't play anymore.
+Stay outside."
 She plucked the locks and threw Kaname out of sight.
 "Go somewhere else, I'll come and find you."
 The door slammed on him.

 Child.
 A petulant child.
 A half-man half-child in her charge who grew up between pages and was coddled by prestigious pureblood.
 In none of those years did he learn maturity and self-preserve.
 If she thought along the lines of a child under her watch, she might release the tenacious desire to smack him.
 Yet therein his hair was made of gold, his skin of diamonds and the blood coursing his body contained the extraordinary Water of Life.
 She ought to kidnap and sell him off for lavish exchanges.
-If not, then cut his body slowly and take his blood over the extent of centuries.
-Yuuki bit her tongue and ruled out her vicious thoughts.
+If not then cut his body slowly and take his blood over the extent of centuries.
+Yuki bit her tongue and ruled out her vicious thoughts.